yuanxiaochenAC/EvoAgentX/docs/tutorial/first_agent.md

 ## 1. Creating a Simple Agent with CustomizeAgent

-The easiest way to create an agent is using `CustomizeAgent`, which allows you to quickly define an agent with a specific prompt and input/output format.
+The easiest way to create an agent is using `CustomizeAgent`, which allows you to quickly define an agent with a specific prompt.

 First, let's import the necessary components and setup the LLM: